rafid29mehda/Multimodal-Image-Fusion/README.md

 | Transform Domain | Wavelet-based fusion | Handles multiscale features well | Limited adaptability to complex data |
 | AI-Based | CNNs, GANs | High accuracy, automated | Requires large datasets, interpretability issues |

-**Conclusion**
-Writing a review paper on "Multimodality Image Fusion for Enhanced Cancer Diagnosis" is an excellent opportunity to strengthen your PhD application.
-By following this guide—defining the scope, conducting a thorough literature search, structuring the paper, and leveraging your ICE background—you can create a compelling and impactful review.
-The paper will not only contribute to the field but also demonstrate your readiness for advanced research in biomedical engineering.
-Aim for publication in a high-impact journal or presentation at a conference to maximize its visibility and enhance your academic profile.
-Good luck with your review paper and PhD journey!